New CEO appointed to SA Centre

 Monitoring the implementation of Transforming Health

-The Health Performance Council (HPC) has recently released the Monitoring the Implementation of Transforming Health Indicator Report which monitors changes over the first two years of the Transforming Health implementation program.
+The Health Performance Council (HPC) has released its second indicator report monitoring the implementation of Transforming Health which monitors changes over the first two years of the Transforming Health implementation program.
 The selected indicators monitor changes in patient access and equity taken from the case for change stated in SA Health’s Our Next Steps:

 - Too many deaths occur in our hospitals